 What are they good for?
 Most are quite beneficial to people, whether they are farmers, gardeners, or just the ordinary.

 They are the first line of defense for anyone interested in eco-friendly ways to rid their garden, field, or orchard of pests with their voracious appetites for many different species of pests.

 1. Keep Away Aphids

-A single ladybird insect, from larvae to adults will consume nearly 1000 aphids over its lifetime .
+A single ladybug, from larvae to adults will eat nearly 1000 aphids over its lifetime .

 However, you should not introduce them before you see aphids because they won’t stay.
 There won’t be anything for them to eat.

 3. Kill Spider Mites

 Cryptolaemus montrouzieri aka Crypt or Mealybug Destroyer are the names the species that specializes in destroying mealybugs are known by.

 The adult female lady bug lays her eggs among the colonies of mealybugs.
 When the eggs hatch, the larvae eat everything they can find.

 6. Colorado Potato Beetle

 Ladybird beetles eat the eggs and larvae of the Colorado potato beetle wherever they find them.
 Therefore, they’re great at preventing a potato beetle infestation before it begins.

 7. Beautify the Garden

 The lady beetle’s appearance, with its vibrant colors and gorgeous wings, brings additional beauty to any garden it’s living in.

 8. Whitefly Control

 Delphastus catalinae is a species that specializes in controlling whiteflies.

 160 whitefly eggs or more per day is a lot for one little beetle, but it does it.
 It can also consume 700 larvae during its lifetime.

 9. Lace Bugs